 Just like when we learn to read, we have to start with the alphabet.
 To help you translate, print out a handy “legend” for decoding the planetary symbols and the zodiac glyphs.
 Being able to identify the symbols easily is akin to knowing your ABC’s.
 Without it, reading a chart can be painfully slow and confusing.
 In case you don’t have one, here is a basic PDF from http://www.physics.ncsu.edu.
 I also highly recommend drawing out a reference chart by hand which helps to cement them into your memory.

 In my first foundations 101 class we were given many “keywords” sheets.
 There are keywords for the planets, the signs, and the twelve houses.
 The next step towards translating the meaning of a particular planet in a sign is to thread the keywords through each of these.
 PLANET comes first.
 What planet is the actor?
 SIGN comes second.
 What sign is the costume or role the actor is playing? and Third, what house or what area of life will the actor be active in?
-By stringing together the keywords for planet, sign, and house you construct some basic meanings and can put together some initial interpretations.
+By threading together the keywords for (1) planet, (2) sign, and (3) house you construct some basic meanings and can put together some initial interpretations.
+But at first, don’t be surprised if these sound hopelessly vague.

 For example, what does it mean to have “Jupiter in Aries in the 3rd house?”
 Jupiter is the planet of “expansion and growth,” Aries is the sign of “impulse, instinct, survival, and pioneering leadership.”
 Third house is the house of communication, siblings, habitual learning and short distance travel.
 One might then interpret Jupiter in Aries in the 3rd house as a strong propensity to communicate forcefully or impulsively, or a desire to grow through communication and travel that is more impulsive or pioneering, or a desire to grow through relationships with the siblings where some travel and some risk is involved for example.
 This is what I mean by threading through the keywords from the planet-to its sign-to its house to hone in on a particular meaning.